Chad

 Premiere Urgence Internationale in action

 Première Urgence Internationale is the main humanitarian actor in the management of malnutrition in the Ouaddaï region.
-The NGO carries out multi-sectoral projects in health and nutrition in emergency and long-term.
-All these projects aim to strengthen the health system, to train communities in the detection of malnutrition and to promote good hygiene practices.
+The NGO carries out multi-sectoral projects in health and nutrition in emergency situations, including one in consortium with the Chadian NGO BASE (Bureau d’Appui Santé et Environnement).
+All of these projects aim to strengthen the health system and its agents, as well as to train communities in the autonomous detection of malnutrition and the promotion of good hygiene practices.
+In the longer term, the teams can provide professional training to health school students, or help conduct a study on the socio-anthropological factors of malnutrition.

 Photograph credits: Frédéric Noy